joeplustenhouwer/myweb/content/post/jedc2/index.md

 #caption = "Default"

 +++
-The paper titled "<i>Managing Unanchored, Heterogeneous Expectations and Liquidity Traps<\i>" got accepted at the Journal of Economic Dynamics and Control.
+The paper titled "<i>Managing Unanchored, Heterogeneous Expectations and Liquidity Traps</i>" got accepted at the Journal of Economic Dynamics and Control.
 This is one of my joint projects with Cars Hommes.

 The online version of the accepted article can be found  <a href="https://doi.org/10.1016/j.jedc.2019.01.004">here</a>.